The Fijian Cicada (Raiateana knowlesi) is a periodic cicada that is endemic to the primeval forests on the island of Viti Levu, Fiji Islands.

 Cicadas are grasshopper-like insects that occur on all continents.
 Well over 45,000 species have been described worldwide.

-The cicadas are insects sucking on plants and as such belong to the Hemiptera, which also includes aphids and bugs.
+The cicadas are insects sucking on plants and as such belong to the Hemiptera, which also includes the aphids and bugs.

 The Fijian Cicada is a Periodic Cicada